karlaevelize/redux-slices54/README.md

 ## Redux Terms

-User -> Dispatch Action -> To the Reducer -> Reducer Updates the state -> Write a elector || UI gets updates
+User -> Dispatch Action -> To the Reducer -> Reducer Updates the state -> Write a selector (if you don't have one yet) || UI gets updated

 ### Actions